seynur/blog/_posts/2025-09-24-streaming-logs-from-kafka-to-splunk-using-the-splunk-sink-connector.md

 fortigate_anomaly    netfw
 ```

 To automatically assign index and sourcetype based on raw log content, we created a lightweight helper app: `my_fortinet_props`.
-When combined with Splunk_TA_fortinet_fortigate, this ensures logs are routed to the appropriate index and sourcetype before parsing. *Default* option will be `index = netops sourcetype = fgt_log`.
+When combined with *Splunk_TA_fortinet_fortigate*, this ensures logs are routed to the appropriate index and sourcetype before parsing.
+The *default* option will be `index = netops sourcetype = fgt_log`.

 🗂 App Structure:
 ```